-The first recreational trails in New Hampshire's White Mountains were created in the early 1800s.
+The first recreational trails made by Anglo-American settlers in New Hampshire's White Mountains were created in the early 1800s.
 One of them, the Crawford Path created in 1819, is the oldest recreational trail in continuous use in the United States.
 Most of these early trails faded away by the mid-1800s.
 Then, following the Civil War, there was a renaissance of new trail construction and old trail revival, much of it spearheaded by the Appalachian Mountain Club (AMC) following its founding in 1876.
 In 1916 the AMC Councillor of Improvements C.W.
 Blood announced that the Club now had "a through route over its own trails for the entire distance from the Pemigewasset Valley to Gorham."

 The early Crews worked with wood, chopping out blowdowns, hanging wood signs, making wood shelters from native materials, installing bridges of dimension wood.
-During the transition to hardening trails, the transitional crews turned to wood: wood water bars, split-log bog bridges, wooden steps, wood cribs filled with rock.
+During the transition to hardening trails to prevent erosion, the transitional crews first turned to wood: wood water bars, split-log bog bridges, wooden steps, wood cribs filled with rock.
 While wooden water bars and bog bridges can still be effective, steps and cribs are now made of rock.
 Staircases are rock, screewalls of various size and uses are made of rock.
 Crews still do long days of early season patrolling, but the bulk of their season is spent doing rock work.

 The Trail Crew Association (TCA) was formed in 1952 to connect and support what is now the AMC White Mountain professional Trail Crew and Shelter Caretakers.
 The first formal Reunion was convened at the home of Roy Bailey in November, 1948.
 TCA was organized four years later to foster an ongoing sense of community and outreach amongst the trail crew community led by Heinrich "Hix" Henrich, a member of the 1924 crew and later a lawyer in Hopkinton, Massachusetts.
 The founders asked for annual dues of $1.00 to fund the mailing of the their November newsletter, Chips and Clippings.
 Dues are higher today, but the mission remains the same.
 Dues today support the continued annual paper and electronic publication of Chips and Clippings, the monthly digital eNewsletter named Steps and Scree, supports the maintenance and upgrade of the trail crew cabin, annual reunions, and various crew-led activities throughout the years.